-The most significant question a man has ever asked me wasn’t, “Will you marry me” it was, “Will you travel around the world with me on a motorcycle.”
-And as though I’d anticipated the question all my life the word ‘yes’ escaped me before my boyfriend Dave had finished asking.
+The most significant question a man has ever asked me wasn’t, “Will you marry me?”
+It was, “Will you travel around the world with me on a motorcycle?”
+As though I’d anticipated the question all my life, the word yes escaped me before my boyfriend, Dave, had finished asking.
 Yes.
 Solid and final, I married myself that instant to the road of travel for whatever adventure awaited.

 Dave and I discussed a date we felt was realistic to leave and then moved it up a year.
-We spent small fortunes on riding gear, bike modifications and travel supplies.
-We allotted hours to pour over websites about medical insurance and travel vaccinations.
-We built a website, got business cards made, started a YouTube channel, learned how to use video cameras and began approaching gear sponsors.
+We spent small fortunes on riding gear, bike modifications, and travel supplies.
+We allotted hours to pore over websites about medical insurance and travel vaccinations.
+I created a website, got business cards made, started a YouTube channel, learned how to use video cameras, and began approaching gear sponsors.

-We did this while juggling and organizing our daily lives: jobs, selling Dave’s house and my business.
-Packing things into storage, taking care of expired passports, obtaining international driver licenses and figuring which bank gave the best rates for foreign credit cards.
+This was all done while juggling and organizing our daily lives: jobs, selling Dave’s house, and my business.
+Packing things into storage, taking care of expired passports, obtaining international driver licenses, and figuring which bank gave the best rates for foreign credit cards.

-When our departure date crept so close we couldn’t sleep at night, we jammed non-trip belongings into the spare room in Dave’s dad’s house now officially homeless.
-It’s not enough to say that when Dave and I began planning our two-year trip around the world via motorcycle, we ‘prepared’ ourselves.
-We changed our lives.
+When our departure date crept so close that we couldn’t sleep at night, we jammed non-trip belongings into the spare room in Dave’s dad’s house, now officially homeless.
+It’s not enough to say that when Dave and I began planning our two-year trip around the world via motorcycle, we prepared ourselves; the trip changed our lives.

-When Sept.
-15, 2015 rolled around, we were barely ready or perhaps not even ready at all but we loaded our bikes on the front lawn of my parents’ home in Revelstoke, B.C., our starting point, stuffing last minute items into every crevice we could find in our panniers or drybags.
-It was too much stuff yet not enough stuff.
+When September 15, 2015, rolled around, we were barely ready or perhaps not even ready at all but we loaded our bikes on the front lawn of my parents’ home in Revelstoke, B.C., our starting point, stuffing last-minute items into every crevice we could find in our panniers or drybags.
+There was too much stuff yet not enough stuff.

-We had a bon voyage party that night with friends and family.
-The next morning we rode away.
+A bon voyage party that night with friends and family sealed the deal.
+The next morning Dave and I rode away.
 My parents filmed us with happy tears in their eyes.
 I tried to swallow around the lump in my throat.
-What would it feel like not to hug my snuggly mom, see the twinkle in my dad’s eyes or share in person with my sister our sense of humour for two whole years?
+What would it feel like not to hug my snuggly mom, see the twinkle in my dad’s eyes, or share with my sister our sense of humor in person for two whole years?

-Two weeks after we rode away from town we drove back in, this time in a car with newfound friends and my wrist in a splint.
-The three-month healing time felt like a prison sentence after we had been set free on our trip.
-We saw our parents again along with friends we’d hugged goodbye at our party a mere 14 days earlier.
+Two weeks after we left Revelstoke, we drove back in, this time in a car with newfound friends and my wrist in a splint.
+The three-month healing time felt like a prison sentence after I’d been set free to travel.
+I saw my mom and dad again along with friends I’d hugged goodbye at our party a mere 14 days earlier.

-The effect of my broken wrist was like a stick thrown into the spokes of our wheels.
-All that prep work and we’d come to a complete halt at the height of our enthusiasm.
-It was hard to return to Revelstoke where people knew us.
+The effect of my broken wrist was like a stick thrown into the spokes of my wheels; all that prep work and we’d come to a complete halt at the height of our enthusiasm.
+Returning back to Revelstoke where people knew about our plans was tough.

 “Aren’t you supposed to be on a trip around the world?”

-We’d made every effort to prepare ourselves for our trip by selling nearly everything we owned so we could buy the very best motorcycles and gear for such a journey.
+We’d made every effort to prepare ourselves by selling nearly everything we owned in order to buy the very best motorcycles and gear for such a journey.
 But we forgot one vital thing.

-There’re plenty of books, videos and advice out there to help prepare you physically and equipment-wise for your next adventure.
-But there is very little if anything to prepare you mentally when things don’t go your way.
-And they won’t.
-No matter how you think things are going to go, it’ll be vastly different.
-But that’s not a bad thing and in this case the mishap didn’t mean the end of our adventure.
-In fact it has helped to define the very word adventure.
+There’re plenty of books, videos, and advice out there to help prepare you physically and equipment-wise for your next adventure; there is very little to prepare you mentally when things go wrong.
+And they will.
+No matter how you think things will go, it’ll be vastly different.
+That’s not a bad thing, and in this case, the mishap didn’t mean the end of our adventure.
+In fact, it helped to define the very word adventure.

-I wrote this from Mexico on Jan.
-21, 2016.
-We had been back on the road for over a month, excited for Round Two; for the challenges and the highs and lows of knowing we are not in control of what comes next.
-We can only ride on.
+I wrote this story in Mexico on January 21, 2016.
+Dave and I had been back on the road for over a month, excited for Round Two: for the challenges and the highs and lows, knowing we were never in control of what came next.
+We could only ride on.